ksh-js-sdk-dev/kushki-js-sdk/wiki/interfaces/Card.ICard.md

  }
 ```

-Handling event 'validity' of an especific hosted field
+Handling event 'validity' of an specific hosted field

 ```ts
 try {